JasonPollman/Memoizor/readme.md

 ### resolveArguments

-Adjusts the given arugment array based on the current options set.
+Adjusts the given argument array based on the current options set.

 > **Memoizor#resolveArguments**(args)